vais-ral/CIL-Docs/docs/beamhardening.rst

 Introduction
 #############
 Beam hardening is well known problem that is described in many works, see [DEM13]_.
+Lab based X-ray Computational Tomography (CT) machines use X-ray tubes as their source of radiation.
+The voltage to the tube can be varied to control the maximum X-ray energy generated, but the actual output is composed of the broad spectrum Bremsstrahlung component and characteristic peaks.
+The X-ray attenuation of materials (in general) decreases as the energy increases.
+This means that as a broad spectrum beam passes through a target the low energy X-rays will be absorbed first leaving a beam that has increasing mean energy.
+It is this effective hardening of the beam that means that a plot of the log of the attenuation against material thickness is not linear, as would be the case if a monochromatic X-ray source was used.
+Since CT reconstruction algorithms assume that this linear relationship holds artifacts are generated in the final image due to the beam hardening.

+To reduce beam hardening artifacts it is usual to pre-filter the X-ray beam with the built-in filters available on CT machines.
+While this does reduce the problem, it can not fully solve it since filtering to get close to monochromatic beam would leave such a weak high energy beam as to make imaging impractically slow.
+Hence a compromise has to be made with sufficient filtering to reduce beam hardening effects while allowing enough X-rays through to image the sample in reasonable time.

+If the energy distribution of the filtered X-ray beam is known, along with the energy dependent attenuation of the sample, then it is possible to apply a correction to the measured attenuation so as to remove beam hardening artifacts.
+This can be done using the techniques described in [DEM13]_ which are implemented in this software package.

 This software takes as input a number of images of well characterised samples and uses these to fit a simple model of the expected beam hardening (BH) to the observed data.
 The result is an estimate of the "response function", R(E), which gives the expected output signal